gh4abhi/CO2-Prediction-Model-using-Simple-Linear-Regression/README.md

 # CO2-Prediction-Model-using-Simple-Linear-Regression
-This model predict the amount of CO2 that an engine emit depending upon its features such  as engine size , fuel consumption , etc.
+This project predict the amount of CO2 that an engine emit depending upon its features such  as engine size , fuel consumption , etc.